Subungual Hematoma (Bleeding Under Nail) (cont.)

 One possible risk and long-term complication of a subungual hematoma is a nail bed laceration (cut).

-If trauma is severe (for example, an open wound of the surrounding soft tissue including the nail and nail bed), the nail bed laceration can be stitched closed after the nail is partially or completely removed.
+If trauma is severe (for example, an subungual hematoma of the surrounding soft tissue including the nail and nail bed), the nail bed laceration can be stitched closed after the nail is partially or completely removed.

 If the skin beneath the nail is lacerated, similar to any other skin cut, it may not heal properly.